Projects per year

 RISE (knowledge exchange) project with MyCareMatters CIC.
 Led desk-based and community stakeholder consultative work to refine and improve resources to support person-centred care for older people, and My Future Care booklet to support Advance Care Planning.
 Developed internal evaluation processes.

-Partnerships in the pandemic, and Pilot Evaluation of the Paired app - with collaborators at the Open University, University of Bradford and University College London (see publications)
+MHealth (mobile health) for relationship care (partnerships in the pandemic, and research on the Paired app) with collaborators at the Open University, University of Bradford, University College London, and City St George's University of London (see publications).

 Supervisory Interests

-- sexual health (broadly conceived, i.e. may include sexual wellbeing as well as STIs/HIV or contraception);
+- sexual and reproductive health (broadly conceived, i.e. inclusive of sexual wellbeing, STI/HIV prevention and/or contraception);

-- e-health at the interface with patients and the public;
+- e-health / digital health (including AI interventions), with patients and the public;

-- the (patient) experience of living with long-term conditions, e.g. motor neurone disease, frailty.
+- the lived experience of having (or growing up with) long-term conditions, e.g. motor neurone disease, frailty, type 1 diabetes.

 Approach to teaching

-Currently I teach research methods.
+I teach research methods to students on a diverse range of health degrees.
 Health research is the main part of my job at the university and it's my passion - so I bring this enthusiasm to my teaching.
-As well as explaining methodology and methods, I seek to de-mystify research and give students a feel for what it is like to put research methods into practice.
-In so doing I aim to build my students' confidence and enable them to do their own research in their dissertations, in research placements, and (for those who want to) after graduation.
-I aim to be responsive to learners' needs and motivations, and for this reason I particularly enjoy small group teaching and research supervision (PhD, MD or MSc).
+Alongside explaining the philosophical and technical aspects of methodology and methods, I seek to de-mystify research with examples from students' areas of practice, and to give students a sense of what it is like to use various methods.
+In so doing, I aim to build my students' confidence in appraising evidence for practice, and enable them to do their own research in their dissertations, research placements, and (for those who want to) after graduation.
+I aim to be responsive to learners' needs and motivations, and for this reason I particularly enjoy small group teaching and research supervision.
 I have an Advance HE Fellowship (FHEA).

 Education/Academic qualification